widop/twitter-rest/doc/statuses/user_timeline.md

 Returns the tweets of a user's timeline, specified by a user id or a screen name.

-If no count is provided, the `send` method will return up to 200 tweets.
+If no count is provided, the request will return 20 tweets.
 You MUST also provide either a user id or a screen name.
 If both screen name and user id parameters are provided, the user id is prefered and used.